wp-plugins/recent-posts-widget-plus/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin adds a widget to WordPress that allows you to display the recent posts with an exerpt in the sidebar.
+This plugin allows you to display the most recent posts with an exerpt in a WOrdPress sidebar widget area.

 == Description ==